wp-plugins/enhanced-tooltipglossary/readme.txt

 **More Plugins by CreativeMinds**

 * [CM Ad Changer](http://wordpress.org/plugins/cm-ad-changer/) - Manage, Track and Report Advertising Campaigns Across Sites.
-Can turn your Turn your WP into an Ad Server
+Can turn your WP into an Ad Server
 * [CM Download Manager](http://wordpress.org/extend/plugins/cm-download-manager) - Allows users to upload, manage, track and support documents or files in a download directory listing database for others to contribute, use and comment upon.
 * [CM Answers](http://wordpress.org/extend/plugins/cm-answers/) - Allows users to post questions and answers (Q&A) in a Stack-overflow style community forum which is easy to use, customize and install.
 Comes with Social integration Shortcodes.